perlmaster/perlstuff/README.md

-notfound.pl - find files that do not contain a pattern get-links.pl - display a list of links from a web page drive-info.pl - use Perl to display space info for the specified drives
+notfound.pl - find files that do not contain a pattern get-links.pl - display a list of links from a web page drive-info.pl - use Perl to display space info for the specified drives zipshell.pl - a command shell to look at the data in a ZIP file archive

 the other files in this repository are files that are "required" by the above named scripts